ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.solarmanpv/README.md

 ### Getting started

 This adapter is used to display data of a balcony power plant, which is provided by a inverter "Bosswerk MI600" in ioBroker.
+This inverter is compatible with others in the Deye family.

 I assume that the plant is monitored by the app "Solarman" so far.
 This adapter gets the data from this cloud.